through respect, understanding and cooperation...one individual, one community at a time.

 CALENDAR OF EVENTS

 Join Sister City members and friends as we usher in the Chinese New Year according to the lunar calendar.
-The Chinese New Year dinner will be returning to Szechuan 132 on S. College Rd.
-(University Square) beginning promptly at 7:00 PM.
-Reservations required by January 25 by email - [email protected].
+The Chinese New Year dinner will be hosted by Szechuan 132.
+(N. College Rd.) beginning promptly at 6:00 PM.
+Cost $27.00 (alcohol purchased separately) Reservations required by February 19 via email - [email protected].

 Azalea Festival